Fx-Professional-Services/MoweryDocs/Mowery/III. Catalogs.md

 ---

-### How the Effective Date Works
+## How the Effective Date Works

+The **Effective Date** controls when a catalog (price book) becomes active.
+It also applies to all catalog items automatically.

+### Effective Date Rules

-- The **Effective Date** is required.
+- The **Effective Date** is a required field.

-- It must be unique and cannot duplicate a date from another catalog.
+- The date must be **unique** across all catalogs.
+- The system prevents creating or duplicating a catalog with an Effective Date that already exists in another catalog.
+- If a duplicate Effective Date is entered, an error message appears:

+  > `"A catalog with this Effective Date already exists.
+Please enter a different date."`

+### Behavior When Creating a Catalog

-- When you create a catalog, the effective date copies to all catalog items automatically.
+- When you create a new catalog:
+  - The Effective Date copies automatically to all catalog items.

+### Behavior When Updating the Effective Date

-- If you update the effective date later:
+- If you change the Effective Date:

-    - Catalog items update to match the new date.
+  - All catalog items update to match the new date.

-    - No update occurs if the date remains unchanged.
+- If the date remains unchanged:
+  - No updates occur.
+- If the new date differs:

-    - If the new date differs, it replaces the date in all items.
+  - The new date replaces the old date in all catalog items.

 ---
 ##  Duplicate a Catalog (Manual Edits Are Preserved)